adolfdaniel/browser-genai-eval/README.md

 # Browser Summarization Quality Evaluation

-A comprehensive system for evaluating the quality of browser-based text summarization using the Web Summarizer API and ROUGE metrics with support for multiple datasets and configuration options.
+A comprehensive system for evaluating the quality of browser-based text summarization using the Web Summarizer API and ROUGE metrics with support for multiple datasets, concurrent user sessions, and advanced configuration options.

 ## Overview